Oscerz/fp-pack/README.md

-## fp-kit
+# fp-kit

-**A practical, immutable-first functional toolkit for everyday JavaScript.**
+**A practical, pipe-first functional toolkit for modern TypeScript.**

-fp-kit is a small, focused collection of functional programming utilities designed for real-world JavaScript applications.
+fp-kit is a focused collection of functional programming utilities designed for real-world TypeScript applications.
-It emphasizes **immutability, purity, and clarity by default**, while remaining approachable for everyday developers.
+It emphasizes **function composition, immutability, and declarative code** through `pipe` and `pipeAsync`, while remaining approachable for everyday developers.

-There’s no framework, no hidden runtime, and no heavy abstractions—just well-chosen helpers that make functional style easier to adopt and maintain in production code.
+There's no framework, no monads, and no heavy abstractions—just well-chosen helpers that make functional style easier to adopt and maintain in production code.

 ---

 ## Why fp-kit?

-- ✨ **Immutable by Default**
-  All helpers avoid in-place mutation and favor predictable, immutable transformations.
+- 🔄 **Pipe-First Philosophy**
+  Built around `pipe` and `pipeAsync` for clean, left-to-right function composition.

+- 🚫 **No Monad Pattern**
+  Traditional FP monads (Option, Either) don't compose well with pipes.
+We use the `SideEffect` pattern instead for error handling.

+- 💧 **Lazy Stream Processing**
+  Efficient iterable processing with `stream/*` functions for memory-conscious operations on large datasets.

-- 👥 **Designed for JavaScript Developers**
+- 👥 **Designed for TypeScript Developers**
   No academic FP concepts required.
-If you know arrays, objects, and functions, you’re good to go.
+Strong type inference, minimal annotations.

-- 🎯 **Focused on Real Use Cases**
+- 🎯 **Practical & Production-Ready**
-  Covers the patterns you actually write every day—data transformation, composition, control flow, and safe defaults.
+  Covers the patterns you write every day—data transformation, composition, control flow, and async operations.

-- 📘 **TypeScript-First**
-  Built with TypeScript from the ground up for strong inference and minimal annotation.

 - 🪶 **Lightweight & Modular**
   Zero dependencies, tree-shakeable modules, and a tiny footprint (~5KB).

 ---

 ## Design Principles

+- **Pipe-centric composition**
+  `pipe` (sync) and `pipeAsync` (async) are the primary composition tools.
+All utilities are designed to work seamlessly in pipe chains.

+- **SideEffect pattern over monads**
+  Handle errors and side effects declaratively within pipes using the `SideEffect` class, without breaking the composition flow.

 - **Immutable & Pure by default**
-  Core utilities are synchronous, deterministic, and side-effect free.
-Any exception is explicitly named (e.g. `tap`).
+  Core utilities avoid mutations and side effects.
+Any exception is explicitly named (e.g. `tap`, `log`).

-- **Small, explicit helpers**
-  Each function does one thing well.
-No magic behavior, no hidden control flow.

-- **Async as an extension, not a foundation**
-  Common async patterns (`go`, `pipeAsync`, retries, timing helpers) are provided without turning fp-kit into a framework.

-- **Iterable-friendly, not stream-centric**
-  Array helpers remain simple and eager.
-  Lazy / iterable helpers are provided *optionally* for advanced cases, without introducing custom stream abstractions.
+- **Lazy evaluation when needed**
+  Array helpers are eager and simple.
+Stream helpers (`stream/*`) provide lazy, memory-efficient alternatives for large datasets.

+- **Curried where it makes sense**
+  Multi-argument functions are curried for easy partial application in pipes.

 ## Installation